Nootfold/DirectorsCut/README.md

   - Press Ctrl+Shift+B in Visual Studio 2022 or click **Build > Build Solution** in the menu.
   - Building the SDK will take a very long time, so be patient.

-With the SDK and junctions ready, you can easily launch **Source SDK 2013 Multiplayer** under `mod_tf` (Frog Fortress 2) with `-tools` mode by running `src\startdirectorscut.bat`.
-Director's Cut will be loaded as an engine tool once the game is fully loaded.
+With the SDK ready, you can now test Director's Cut by running `src\startdirectorscut.bat`.
+This will create any necessary directory junctions and start the SDK in `-tools` mode.

 ## Attributions
 Director's Cut is licensed under the [Source 1 SDK License](LICENSE).
 See [thirdpartylegalnotices.txt](thirdpartylegalnotices.txt) for additional licensing information.